annie-qiu26/Spotify-Data-Visualization/DEVELOPMENT.md

 tracks' ids.
 Then I'll have the user place the JSON data into the corresponding text file called liked_songs_features.json and disliked_songs_features.json.
 I'll give instructions on this in the README.md and in the application.

+## Drawing Screens in Application : 04/29/18
+Currently, I'm working on the graphics of the openFrameworks application.
+I'm laying out the four different screens people will see, which are the start, instruction, histogram, and predictor screens.
+I'm using the Montserrat font, which looks like Spotify's font, and then mimicking their colors as well.
+I've added buttons to help with navigation.